exo-addons/cloud-drive-extension/README.md

 * Box
 * Any CMIS compliant repository

-This addon is for eXo Platform version 4.0 and 4.1.
+This addon is for eXo Platform version 4.0 and higher.

 Getting started
 ===============